awsdocs/amazon-redshift-developer-guide/doc_source/tutorial-nested-data-create-table.md

-# Step 1: Create an External Table That Contains Nested Data<a name="tutorial-nested-data-create-table"></a>
+# Step 1: Create an external table that contains nested data<a name="tutorial-nested-data-create-table"></a>

 To create the external table for this tutorial, run the following command\.